 Colli Tortonesi DOC

-When the concentration is on quality, then what you discover is a Dolcetto with a real sense of place, with layers of black fruits, bits of saline, and savory notes.
+When the concentration is on quality, you discover a Dolcetto with a real sense of place, with layers of black fruits, bits of saline, and savory notes.
 Dolcetto can be a worthy ride, and Cantina di Tortona’s is.

 Grape(s): Dolcetto